recycledrobot/Hilarious-Python-Tutorials/README.md

 # Hilarious Python Tutorials

 Welcome to **Hilarious-Python-Tutorials**—the only place where Python code and chaos collide!
-This repo is filled with text-based tutorials that teach you Python while giving you a good laugh (or a groan).
+This repo is filled tutorials that teach you Python while giving you a good laugh (or a groan).
 So buckle up, because this ride through Python is about to get... weird.

 ## What's Inside?